Pretty Girls (Iyaz song)

 "Pretty Girls" is a song performed by British Virgin Islands recording artist Iyaz, released on 24 June 2011.
 The song features vocals from American rapper Travie McCoy.
-The song has peaked at number 43 on the U.S Billboard Hot 100.
+The song peaked at number 43 on the U.S. Billboard Hot 100.

 Music video

 A music video to accompany the release of "Pretty Girls" was first released onto YouTube on 17 August 2011.
 Sean Kingston and Soulja Boy Tell 'Em make cameo appearances in the video.